 TV Keeps Disconnecting From Wi-Fi?
-Try These 8 Tips
+7 Easy Steps To Fix It

-Have you seen the words “buffering”, “reconnecting” or “no connection found” appear on your TV screen one too many times this weekend?
-Then take a look at the 8 tips in this article that will help you eliminate the problem.
+Have you seen the words “buffering”, “reconnecting” or “no connection found” appear on your TV screen one too many times?
+Then take a look at the 8 fixes in this article that will help you eliminate the problem.

 Router issues are the most common culprits of TV disconnection problems.
 For starters, your router must be in the right place.
 That is, that it shouldn’t be too far away from your TV.
 This is especially the case if you are hoping to stream HD movies and shows.